FahmidulHaquee/21-blackjack/Javascript/Functional-based/README.md

 ## dealerTurn(deck, dealerHand, logger = defaultLogger)

 This function is responsible for initiating the dealer's turn as part of the game.
 3 inputs are passed to this function, including the deck, dealer's hand, and a logger.
 The deck is used to draw cards from, and excludes cards drawn previously.
 The dealer's hand is drawn as part of the main play() function, and is passed to determine the dealer's points and next moves.
+The logger function is used to create an output on the command line which is suitable for feeding into tests, as opposed to the usual console.log() which cannot feed it's output.

 ```js
 export function dealerTurn(deck, dealerHand, logger = defaultLogger) {